korzan-og/F1-Racing-Leaderboard-POC/README.md

 1.  **Run the Producer code**
       * Open the f1_producer.py.
+    * Sign in to Confluent Cloud- (https://confluent.cloud/auth_callback)
+    * Create an Environment and a basic Cluster
+    * Create an API key using service account in Accounts and Access(https://docs.confluent.io/cloud/current/security/authenticate/workload-identities/service-accounts/api-keys/overview.html) section(we will use it to authenticate to Confluent Cloud Cluster)
+    * Go to topics in the left navigation pane, click topics
+    * Create a topic with default configuration and name it "f1.leaderboard.results".

       * Add your Confluent Cloud Endpoint Url, API Key and API Secret in f1_producer.py as in the lines given below.

     ```javascript